Wave Two Tickets

 Centraal station – it’s not often that a train station is on the list of ‘must sees’ but Amsterdam centraal station is architecturally iconic

-Anne Frank House – If alive today, Anne Frank would be in her early nighties.
+Anne Frank House – If alive today, Anne Frank would be in her early nineties.
 This museum is a very moving, very real piece of modern history.
 Booking in advance is strongly recommended.

 A’DAM lookout – Catch the regular free ferry to the best lookout in Amsterdam, the 360 skydeck.
 You could treat yourself to a cocktail at the panorama restaurant or, if you’re feeling more adventurous you could try the ‘Over the edge’ swing!